Investing in 3D Printing Companies and Stocks

 3D Printing and Distributed Manufacturing

 Another business model being implemented is the notion of distributed manufacturing where all the world’s 3D printers are connected into a giant network and print jobs are passed to the network and fulfilled by the most economical printer to use.
 One company dabbling in this space is France’s own Sculpteo which offers a cloud-based 3D Printing service that attracted both Staples and Hewlett-Packard as partners.
 Another is 3D Hubs which has a network of global partners to perform manufacturing using 3D printing or other techniques like CNC machining.
-The company claims to be “the global leader in distributed manufacturing.”
+The company claims to be “the global leader in distributed manufacturing,” and was recently acquired by Protolabs, something we covered in our piece on Investing in 5 Manufacturing on Demand Stocks.

 3D Printed Electronics.